openvenues/libpostal/README.md

 correct address in an autocomplete.
 It's server-side batch geocoding (and you can too!)

-Now, instead of giant Elasticsearch synonyms files, etc. geocoding can look like this:
+Now, instead of fiddling with giant Elasticsearch synonyms files, scripting, analyzers, tokenizers, and the like, geocoding can look like this:

 1. Run the addresses in your index through libpostal
 2. Store the canonical strings